Lyes-B/Series-of-Leibniz-for-find-PI/README.md

-#Series of Leibniz for find PI
+#Series of Leibniz to find PI
   Program made for educational purpose

   Copyright (c) 2015-2016 Lyes Belhadj